 2. Consider the scope of the policy

-A key component of any COVID-19 vaccination policy is to clearly identifying to whom it applies.
+A key component of any COVID-19 vaccination policy is to clearly identify to whom it applies.
 Each sports organization will need to decide if its policy will apply solely to employees or will extend to other workers, such as cleaning staff from third party agencies.
 What about volunteers and students under the age of 18?

 Whatever approach an organization takes, it is vital to communicate the policies and procedures effectively to those to whom the policy applies.
 Communication methods include holding meetings, providing training and having individuals sign off on the policy.
 Effective communication of a COVID-19 policy is key as it confirms that the relevant individuals are informed and on board.
 Taking the time to communicate such policies can also be beneficial for an employer that is challenged by someone who refuses to comply with the policy in the future.